breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 ---

-We all make mistakes when coding.
+We all make mistakes when coding(except for the greats).
 This is a reality that every senior developer acknowledges, which is why "debugging code" has become one of the most essential skills for developers.

-## It's OK to make mistakes
+## It's OK to make mistakes!

 > I have measured my "error rate"; I know I make > 100 mistakes during an honest day of coding (and I have been coding for 23 years, since the year 2000).

 These mistakes can be very simple, like misspelling a line of code, or more elaborate rabbit holes, like writing some code that leads to a memory overflow.
 I'm not scared of making these mistakes because I have a very effective and fast way of identifying and fixing bugs.

-## Your job is to become a master of debugging
+## Your job is to become a master of debugging!

 Throughout the years, I have developed a very effective debugging recipe that I will share below.
 It takes me just a few seconds to find and fix 90% of my bugs and mistakes, leaving no room for improvisation or shooting darts.